huggingface/peft/docs/source/package_reference/cpt.md

 The abstract from the paper is:

 *Traditional fine-tuning is effective but computationally intensive, as it requires updating billions of parameters.
 CPT, inspired by ICL, PT, and adversarial attacks, refines context embeddings in a parameter-efficient manner.
 By optimizing context tokens and applying a controlled gradient descent, CPT achieves superior accuracy across various few-shot classification tasks, showing significant improvement over existing methods such as LoRA, PT, and ICL.*

+Take a look at [Example](../../../examples/cpt_finetuning/README.md) for a step-by-step guide on how to train a model with CPT.

 ## CPTConfig